 GPS over Fibre

-It extends the distance between the GPS antenna and the GPS repeater/receiver to reach places where signals are otherwise unavailable, or where installation of coaxial cable is impractical.
+Extend the distance between the GPS antenna and the GPS repeater/receiver to reach places where signals are otherwise unavailable, where installation of coaxial cable is impractical.

 The transmitter module converts the RF signals into light by modulating a laser light source; the modulated light is then transported through an optical fibre to the optical receiver (RX) module.